Configuration

 stars,SR_stars, orsuper_res_starsfields, these are used as the ground truth for metrics evaluation.If precomputed ground truth stars are not found in the dataset, WaveDiff regenerates them using the

 ground_truth_modelparameters.
-All required fields inmodel_paramsmust be specified; leaving them empty will prevent the metrics pipeline from running (see Ground Truth Model Parameters for details).The metrics evaluation can be run independently of training by specifying trained_model_path and
+All required fields inmodel_paramsmust be specified; leaving them empty will prevent the metrics pipeline from running (see Ground Truth Model Parameters for details).Metrics evaluation can be run independently of training by specifying both

 The